SevenShepherd/SevenShepherd.github.io/_posts/2023-01-29-24-reasons-esv-net-nlt.markdown

     - The word Lucifer (Is 14:12 KJV) is not a proper name, but the Latin word for ‘morning star,’ (Is 14:12 ESV) which literally referred to Venus in the Latin Vulgate.
 The KJV translators duplicated the word used in the Latin Vulgate instead of translating it.

         > ... the KJV translators were not sure what to make of it, and simply duplicated the word used in the Latin Vulgate ...
-Lucifer. **It is not a proper name but the Latin word for ‘morning star.’** &mdash; [Dr. Daniel B. Wallace, Senior Research Professor of New Testament Studies (Dallas, Ph.D.)](https://bible.org/article/lucifer-devil-isaiah-1412-kjv-argument-against-modern-translations)
+Lucifer. **It is not a proper name but the Latin word for ‘morning star.’** &mdash; [Dr. Daniel B. Wallace, Senior Research Professor of New Testament Studies (Ph.D., Dallas Theological Seminary)](https://bible.org/article/lucifer-devil-isaiah-1412-kjv-argument-against-modern-translations)

     - Does God create evil (Is 45:7 KJV) or calamity (Is 45:7 ESV)?